-Georgia Power owns a network of 18 generating plants, 19 hydroelectric dams and multiple solar energy facilities spread across the state, providing low-cost, reliable electricity to 2.5 million customers.
+We own a network of electric generation plants, hydro dams and multiple solar energy facilities spread across the state, providing safe, clean, reliable and affordable energy to 2.7 million customers.

 Coal is formed by chemical changes to plant material over a period of many years, converting it to combustible rock composed of carbon and other elements like oxygen, hydrogen, sulfur and nitrogen.
 Coal is extracted from the ground and transported to Georgia from other states.

 Fossil fuel plants are fitted with emission control technologies that help minimize the quantities and impacts of gaseous emissions.

 Natural gas generation uses one of America's most abundant resources to produce safe, reliable and clean energy.
 Natural gas-fueled combined cycle power plants offer one of the cleanest and most efficient methods of producing electricity.

 Natural gas is first removed from wells drilled into the ground.
 It is then treated to remove any impurities before pipelines transport the natural gas to power plants.

 Located on the 358-acre plant site about six miles northwest of Atlanta on the Chattahoochee River.

 Hydro was once the principal source of power in the United States.
 These facilities played a significant role in spurring Georgia's industrial development and continue to produce power today.